 Colorado (2010) (inactive)

-Sunshine Ethics: Integrity in Process and Procedure, Medina County Leadership Academy (anticipated, 2019)
+Sunshine Ethics: Integrity in Process and Procedure, Medina County Leadership Academy (upcoming 2019)

 Strengthening Your Case with Public Records: Useful Tactics for Making the Most of Ohio’s Sunshine Laws, Ohio Association for Justice Annual Convention (2017)